mayra-cyber/Lab-7-Creating-Local-Users-in-Windows/README.md

 ## ⚠️ Issues Encountered and Resolution

-**Issue:** Newly created users did not immediately appear when listing directory contents.
+**-Issue:** Newly created users did not immediately appear when listing users with standard directory commands.

-**Resolution:** Used the Get-LocalUser command to properly enumerate local usder accounts in the system.
+**-Resolution:** Used the Get-LocalUser command to properly enumerate local user accounts in the system.

 ---